fahmihamzah84/Simple-Transactional-Data-Integration/README.md

-# PT Jasamedika Saranatama Test Case
+# Simple Transactional Data Integration

 ## Description
 This project aims to generate data from a specified file, then send it to BigQuery, integrated with Talend.
 The process in Talend involves creating a data warehouse.
 Once the data warehouse is set up, Kafka is utilized to stream data to the data warehouse in BigQuery.